-(A) NEW AND AMENDED STANDARDS ADOPTED BY THE GROUP New standards and interpretations come into force for financial years starting 1 January 2020 have not a material impact on the Group.
+(A) NEW AND AMENDED STANDARDS ADOPTED BY THE GROUP A number of amendments and annual approvements come into force for financial years starting 1 January 2021 have not a material impact on the Group.

-(B) NEW AND REVISED STANDARDS AND INTERPRETATIONS OF EXISTING STANDARDS NOT APPLIED PROSPECTIVELY BY THE GROUP A number of new standards and interpretations come into force for financial years after 1 January 2020 and have not been applied at the time of preparation of these financial statements.
+(B) NEW AND REVISED STANDARDS AND INTERPRETATIONS OF EXISTING STANDARDS NOT APPLIED PROSPECTIVELY BY THE GROUP

+A number of amendments and annual approvements came into force for financial years after 1 January 2021 and have not been applied at the time of preparation of these financial statements.
 No other IFRS standards or IFRIC interpretations which have not yet come into force are expected to have a material impact on the Group.